danielcovill/Lessons/Lesson 7 - API Design/notes.md

 * It knows the rules of the game and can compute win states
     * Turn state might include information like "you've won!"

+### Authorization
+[This link](https://swagger.io/docs/specification/authentication/basic-authentication/) shows how to build this out

 ## Setting up OpenAPI
 This isn't the only way to do this but it's a good way.
 It lets us generate documents that are human readable so other people can consume our API